ocaml-flambda/flambda-backend/jane/doc/extensions/_02-unboxed-types/intro.md

 ## The "mixed block" representation

 The runtime representation of mixed blocks is slightly different than normal OCaml blocks.
-These differences are present to accomodate the garbage collector, which must scan the fields with layout `value`, but not the fields containing unboxed types.
+These differences are present to accommodate the garbage collector, which must scan the fields with layout `value`, but not the fields containing unboxed types.